oneapi-src/oneDPL/documentation/library_guide/parallel_api/parallel_range_algorithms.rst

 * ``std::ranges::take_view``: A range adaptor that produces a view of the first N elements from another view.
 * ``std::ranges::drop_view``: A range adaptor that produces a view excluding the first N elements from another view.

+Visit :doc:`pass_data_algorithms` for more information, especially on the :ref:`use of range views <use-range-views>` with device execution policies.

 Supported Algorithms
 --------------------